 The land of Dan was a small area.
 They were a big tribe, but received only a small area to settle.
 It was directly west of Jerusalem, and went to the Mediterranean Sea.
 Their line began just north of Joppa on the coast, then went inland to Ekron, and then over to Beth Shemesh (which means "house of the sun"), then back towards Gezer, and then back to the Sea.
 Just a small, little area there to the west of the tribal allotment of Benjamin, underneath Ephraim, and just above Judah.
 And the Philistines were right under them, and they were squeezed.

-So, just from the fact that Manoah and his wife were still there says something about them.
+Just from the fact that Manoah and his wife were still there says something about them.
 They were Danites who were faithful, unlike the rest of the Danites who got their own priest, and went up north, and established their own area under their own power.

 Manoah and his family were faithful in remaining where God had placed them, which is an interesting little principle.
 God chose someone who had remained faithful to His command where He had placed them, in Zorah.